Igorot people: Bontoc

 The Bontok ethnolinguistic group can be found in the central and east portions of the Mountain Province.
 It mainly consists of the Balangaos and Gaddangs, with a significant portion who identify as part of the Kalinga group.
 The Bontok live in a mountainous territory, particularly close to the Chico River and its tributaries.
 Mineral resources (gold, copper, limestone, gypsum) can be found in the mountain areas.
 Gold, in particular, has been traditionally extracted from the Bontoc municipality.

 The Chico River provides sand, gravel, and white clay, while the forests of Barlig and Sadanga within the area have rattan, bamboo and pine trees.
 They are the second largest group in the Mountain Province.
 The Bontoc live on the banks of the Chico River.
 They speak Bontoc and Ilocano.
 They formerly practiced head-hunting and had distinctive body tattoos.
 The Bontoc describe three types of tattoos: The chak-lag′, the tattooed chest of the head taker; pong′-o, the tattooed arms of men and women; and fa′-tĕk, for all other tattoos of both sexes.
 Women were tattooed on the arms only.

 Ibaloi

-The Ibaloi (also Ibaloy, Ibaluy, Nabaloi, Inavidoy, Inibaloi, Ivadoy) and Kalanguya (also Kallahan and Ikalahan) are one of the indigenous peoples of the Philippines who live mostly in the southern part of Benguet, located in the Cordillera of northern Luzon, and Nueva Vizcaya in the Cagayan Valley region.
+The Ibaloi (also Ibaloy, Ibaluy, Nabaloi, Inavidoy, Inibaloi, Ivadoy) and Kalanguya (also Kallahan and Ikalahan) are one of the indigenous peoples of the Philippines who live mostly in the southern part of Benguet, located in the Cordillera of northern Luzon, the eastern part of La Union of Ilocos Region and Nueva Vizcaya in the Cagayan Valley region with a population of 209,338 as of 2020.
 They were traditionally an agrarian society.
 Many of the Ibaloi and Kalanguya people continue with their agriculture and rice cultivation.

 Their native language belongs to the Malayo-Polynesian branch of the Austronesian languages family and is closely related to the Pangasinan language, primarily spoken in the province of Pangasinan, located southwest of Benguet.

 Baguio, the major city of the Cordillera, dubbed the "Summer Capital of the Philippines," is located in southern Benguet.

 The largest feast of the Ibaloi is the Peshit or Pedit, a public feast mainly sponsored by people of prestige and wealth.
 Peshit can last for weeks and involves the killing and sacrifice of dozens of animals.

 One of the more popular dances of the Ibaloi is the bendian, a mass dance participated in by hundreds of male and female dancers.
 Originally a victory dance in time of war, it evolved into a celebratory dance.
 It is used as entertainment (ad-adivay) in the cañao feasts, hosted by the wealthy class (baknang).